dubsumm/monsters_rolodex/README.md

   to do a deep dive on the core principles and underlying code mechanics of the React.js framework

 ## The Code
- The UseEffecthook was implemented for fetching 'monsters' info on page load from the https://jsonplaceholder.typicode.com/users API and correlating images from https://robohash.org/.
+ The UseEffect hook was implemented for fetching 'monsters' info on page load from the https://jsonplaceholder.typicode.com/users API and correlating images from https://robohash.org/.
 I implemented the useState hook to maipulate the VDOM/DOM to allow a searchbox to filter displayed info based on matching names of monsters to the search field input.

 ## Example